 When cooking with shrimp, most recipes call for removing the tough outer shell and dark vein running down the center of the shrimp before using—although it's not dangerous to eat, the vein is often filled with unappetizing grit.
 Peeling and de-veining shrimp can be a messy, time-consuming hassle, but associate test kitchen director Judy Haubert has a quick and easy method for doing it in just one easy cut.

-WHAT YOU'LL NEED• Pair of kitchen shears
+• Pair of kitchen shears

 • Folded paper towel

 • Bowl (for clean shrimp)

 1. Holding the shrimp firmly between your thumb and forefinger, make a shallow cut through the outer shell.
 Using your thumbs, peel the shell and legs away.